Gujarat Legislative Assembly

-Gujarat Legislative Assembly or Gujarat Vidhan Sabha is the unicameral legislature of the Indian state of Gujarat, in the state capital Gandhinagar.
+The Gujarat Legislative Assembly (ISO: Gujārāt Vidhān Sabhā), is the unicameral legislature of the Indian state of Gujarat, in the state capital Gandhinagar.
 Presently, 182 members of the Legislative Assembly are directly elected from single-member constituencies (seats).
 It has a term of 5 years unless it is dissolved sooner.
 13 constituencies are reserved for scheduled castes and 27 constituencies for scheduled tribes.
-From its majority party group or by way of a grand coalition cabinet of its prominent members,the state's Executive namely the Government of Gujarat is formed.
+From its majority party group or by way of a grand coalition cabinet of its prominent members, the state's Executive namely the Government of Gujarat is formed.

-Since 1995, the Gujarat Legislative Assembly is controlled by the Bharatiya Janata Party with a majority after elections.
+Since 1995, the Gujarat Legislative Assembly has been controlled by the Bharatiya Janata Party with an absolute majority in the House.

 History

 Bhavsinhji Gohil, ruler of Bhavnagar State, established The Peoples' Representative Assembly consisting of 38 members appointed by him.
 His succeeding son, Krishnakumar Sinhji, formed the Bhavnagar legislative assembly in 1941 having 55 members, consisting of 33 elected members, 16 nominated members by him and 6 ex-officio members.
 They had power to ask questions, move resolutions, discuss the budget and introduce bills in the assembly.
 This assembly used to meet at least twice in a year.
 Porbandar state assembly had same powers.
 Sayajirao Gaekwad III, ruler of Baroda State, had formed the Baroda legislative assembly in 1908.

 Since 1921, representatives were elected by the people of that area of the present Gujarat state except the princely states, and sent to the Bombay State legislative assembly.
 In 1952, Saurashtra State legislative assembly was constituted after the independence of India.
 It was functional till 31 October 1956.
 Saurashtra State was merged into the Bombay State under the States Reorganization Act, 1956.

 On 1 May 1960, the Bombay State was bifurcated into Gujarat and Maharashtra states which resulted in formation of Gujarat legislative assembly.
 The 132 members of the former Bombay legislative assembly, elected from the territorial constituencies of Gujarat, formed the first Gujarat legislative assembly.
 The number of the members was increased to 154 in 1962, 168 in 1967 and 182 in 1975.